A temper tantrum is a violent emotional outburst, usually in response to frustration.

 Temper tantrums may involve

 The child may become red in the face and hit or kick.
-Some children may voluntarily hold their breath for a few seconds and then resume normal breathing (unlike breath-holding spells, which also can follow crying bouts caused by frustration—see Behavioral Concerns and Problems in Children: Breath-Holding Spells).
+Some children may voluntarily hold their breath for a few seconds and then resume normal breathing (unlike breath-holding spells, which also can follow crying bouts caused by frustration—see Breath-Holding Spells).

-Although providing a safe setting for children to compose themselves (eg, a time-out—see Table 1: Behavioral Concerns and Problems in Children: Time-Out Technique) is often effective, many children have difficulty stopping tantrums on their own.
+Although providing a safe setting for children to compose themselves (eg, a time-out—see see Time-Out Technique) is often effective, many children have difficulty stopping tantrums on their own.
 In most cases, addressing the source of the tantrum only prolongs it.
 It is therefore preferable to redirect the child by providing an alternative activity on which to focus.
 The child may benefit from being removed physically from the situation.

 Last full review/revision March 2013 by Stephen Brian Sulkes, MD